mustafavi/RentManagementSystem/README.md

 # RentManagementSystem

 RMS is a smiple web application which cater Flats/Houses rent and expenses and generate summaries monthly.
-Our client owns multiple flats on different properties and houses.
+Our client owns multiple properties to rent.
-The application cater basic functionalities such as to see any time how many properties have been rented out and their tenants details, bills and other expenses.
+The application provides basic functionalities such as to see how many flats/houses have been rented out and their tenants details, bills and other expenses.